 Based on the test results, doctors then establish the stage of the melanoma.
 Staging helps determine the outlook and course of treatment for patients.
 It follows a scale ranging from zero continuing through the Roman numerals I – IV (one to four), with stage IV being the most advanced and serious stage in which the cancer has spread (metastasized) to other organs.

 The American Joint Committee on Cancer (AJCC) recently updated its publication, Cancer Staging Manual, 7th edition, to provide the most comprehensive reference for cancer staging and classification, including new discoveries about melanoma.
-A brief overview of the four stages includes:
+A brief overview of the five stages includes:

 In this stage, the melanoma is non-invasive, meaning it has not spread beyond the epidermis.